WhatIsBooleanStudios/Juliet/README.md

 # Juliet
-Minecraft is an open world adventure game with millions of players, mClone is an immitation made for a AP Computer Science course.
+Minecraft is an open world adventure game with millions of players, Juliet is an immitation made for a AP Computer Science course.

 ## Compiling
 | Component     | Version|